School Uniform Assistance

 5.2.
 Eligibility shall be determined by checking original documents from the relevant authority detailing the receipt of the benefit and the address of the pupil.

 5.3.
-Applications should be received by xx/xx/xx.
+Applications should be received by the end of July each academic year.

 Monitoring the Effectiveness of the Policy